jvoros/patientassignmenttool/README.md

 ### SOCKET.IO

 All the clients stay in sync with **Socket.IO**.
 Using websockets means every client is subscribed to the server.
 The API endpoints don't have to return any site changes.
-After the API performs some action, the Socket.IO server just emits the new version of statIOe.
+After the API performs some action, the Socket.IO server just emits the new version of state.

 ## Frontend

----

 The front end is just HTML/CSS/JS.